 If the Faculty Appeals Committee upholds the original recommendation, the decision is final and there is no further appeal.
 If the Faculty Appeals Committee does not uphold the requirement to repeat the year, suspension or dismissal, it will recommend to the Dean such other requirements, as it deems appropriate.

-Placement of a student on academic probation or disciplinary probation indicates the student’s failure to maintain satisfactory academic or behavioral performance.
+Probation: Placement of a student on academic probation or disciplinary probation indicates the student’s failure to maintain satisfactory academic or behavioral performance.
 While on probation, the student will not represent the college at outside events and will be asked to curtail elected office responsibilities until their performance improves.
 In addition, a student on academic probation must pass all units of study; a student on disciplinary probation must discontinue the behavior leading to probation and maintain a record of exemplary behavior.
-Students who violate the conditions of probation as listed above will be reviewed again by CSP, which will make such recommendations to the Dean as it sees fit.
+Students who violate the conditions of probation as listed above will be reviewed again by CSP, which will make such recommendations to the Associate Dean of Academic Affairs (ADAA) as it sees fit.

 An application for voluntary withdrawal from the College must be submitted in writing to the Dean.
 The Dean may grant a leave of absence due to financial difficulties or for personal, medical, or family problems.